 Instructions

 - Combine sugar, salt, and vinegar in a small saucepan over medium heat.
-Stir with a whisk until water is nearly boiling and the salt and sugar completely dissolve.
+Stir with a whisk until the water is nearly boiling and the salt and sugar completely dissolve.
 Set aside to cool.

 Notes